xubuvd/guesswhat/README.md

 Wei Pang, Xiaojie Wang<br>
 <b>ECCV 2020</b><br>

-Code source and trained model will be publicly available.<br>
+Code source and trained model of the above two papers will be publicly available.<br>

 ## 3. ...

 # Latest Progress on the GuessWhat?!
 Game
 ## Sampling accuracy on training set and validation set during Reinforencement Learning
 ![](guesser_201911_10.png)

 ## Comparision with all the GuessWhat?! models that is known to date
  Guesser | QGen  | Max Q's | NewObject_S | G | BS | NewGame_S | G | BS